pokeclicker/pokeclicker-wiki/data/Shadow Pokémon/overview_description.md

 - Catching Shadow Pokémon yield 2x [EVs](#!Pokérus#EV).

 #### Flow
 **1 Flow** is gained for every **1,000 experience points** gained by Shadow and Purified Pokémon.
 Flow is gained regardless of the level of the Shadow or Purified Pokémon, even if they are at level 100.
-Shadow Pokémon can equip special Held Items that boost experience gain: [[Items/Joy Scent]], [[Items/Vivid Scent]], and [[Items/Excite Scent]].
+Shadow/Purified Pokémon can equip special Held Items that boost experience gain: [[Items/Joy Scent]], [[Items/Vivid Scent]], and [[Items/Excite Scent]].

 The Flow needed to purify a Shadow Pokémon **increases with each purification** and follows this formula: